 By Annisa Phillip.
 Partying on a boat has become quite popular in sweet T&T leading to a cruise craze.
-Granted leaving land and stepping onto a boat may not be favoured by many who have a sea phobia or those who suffer from severe motion sickness for the sake of a party, boat cruises are “vibes!”
+Granted leaving land and stepping onto a boat may not be favoured by many who have a sea phobia or those who suffer from severe motion sickness for the sake of a party, a boat cruise “vibes!”
 In actuality, when you are thoroughly enjoying yourself you tend to not realise you’re moving.

-Epic boat ride
+Epic boat cruise ride

 My epic experience was with a group of friends on the First Lady for the cooler edition of Insanity.
 When I say epic, I mean epic to the point where most of us were dripping in the air conditioned room.
 Armed with the glow bands and jello shots we received upon entering the dock – and the cooler of course – we readied ourselves for a night of palance.

 First thing first, we found our spot and marked the territory with the cooler and a couple “guards”, then we went on a mission for food.
 We trekked to the dining area and satisfied stomachs while chatting, preparing ourselves for the ensuing action.
 A little later as the boat started sailing, we started partying.
 From singles who coupled off to couples who took a wine on someone else and that one friend who had to wine on everyone.
 The night was freedom-filled and worry-free creating a casual atmosphere ripe for disregarding the concerns of the previous week.

 Take a few hours and leave land for a while, float, party on a boat.

 Living on a twin island there’s so much fun to be had in the water, under the water and on the water.
 Needless to say, the best on the water fun is definitely cruising to the Bocas Islands which lie between Trinidad and Venezuela and are locally known as “Down de Islands”… Read more